ucdavisdatalab/workshop_ocr_python/chapters/index.md

 wrapper called 'pytesseract' for this workshop.
 This means that we will be writing Python code to run Tesseract behind the scenes.
 A reason for running Tesseract through python, instead of the command line, is it can make for more reproducible workflows.
-This is because all of the steps will be self documented within your source code as well as its easier to connect the OCR step with the other steps in the process - preprocessing, cleaning, which will also be done in python.
+This way all of the steps will be self documented within your source code as well as its easier to connect the OCR step with the other steps in the process - preprocessing, cleaning, which will also be done in python.

 ## Software Dependencies